The policy.conf file provides the security policy configuration for user-level attributes. Each entry consists of a key/value pair in the form:

 Specifies the default set of authenticated profiles granted to all users.
 The commands included in authenticated profiles require user reauthentication prior to execution.
 The entries in this list take precedence over the PROF_GRANTED list.
 This entry is interpreted by chkauthattr (3C) and getexecuser(3C) .
 The value is zero or more comma-separated profiles defined in prof_attr(4).

 The key/value pair must appear on a single line, and the key must start the line.
 Lines starting with # are taken as comments and ignored.
 Option name comparisons are case-insensitive.

-Only one CRYPT_ALGORITHMS_ALLOW or CRYPT_ALGORITHMS_DEPRECATE value can be specified.
-Whichever is listed first in the file takes precedence.
+A value should only be specified in either CRYPT_ALGORITHMS_ALLOW or CRYPT_ALGORITHMS_DEPRECATE.
+If the same value is specified in both keys, whichever is listed first in the file takes precedence.
 The algorithm specified for CRYPT_DEFAULT must either be specified for CRYPT_ALGORITHMS_ALLOW or not be specified for CRYPT_ALGORITHMS_DEPRECATE.
 If CRYPT_DEFAULT is not specified, the default is __unix__.

 As noted above, you should specify privileges through negation, specifying all for PRIV_LIMIT and basic for PRIV_DEFAULT, then subtracting privileges, as shown below.

 The first line, above, takes away only the sys_linkdir privilege.
 The second line takes away only the file_link privilege.
 These privilege specifications are unaffected by any future addition of privileges that might occur.